nbarrasson/aroworkshop/_entries/04 lab todo app.md

 is-parent: yes
 ---

-Now that you have your environment provisioned and the prerequisites fulfilled, it is time to start working on the labs.
+Now that we have learned the Openshift basics, let's get started with the creation of a CI/CD pipeline of a containerized application.